simplycycling/ansible-newrelic-sysmond/README.md

 your licence, then call the role from a playbook.
 Boom.
 You're done.
 Never have to think about it again.

+If you put it in version control with your license in it, don't forget to use Ansible Vault!

 # Requirements
 The only thing you need is a New Relic license.